jankner/meta-report/report.md

 syntax to concrete syntax.
 Template Haskell also has quasi-quotation which allows the programmer to go from concrete syntax to abstract syntax.
-Quasi-quotation is written as `[| ... |]` where `...` is a Haskell expression (in concrete syntax,) and the result is an AST of that expression.
+Quasi-quotation is written as `[| ... |]` where `...` is a Haskell expression (in concrete syntax), and the result is an AST of that expression.
 There is also quasi-quotations for declarations, types and patterns.